 - Standoffs and screws

-The "No MCU Variant" includes all of the above, minus the ATmega32A and related components.
-You will need to use a Proton-C, and solder the included USB port and diodes.
+Optionally, you may use a Proton-C, and solder the included USB port and diodes.

 Additional optional features include: